jsoverson/hackium/README.md

 ## Hackium vs Puppeteer?

 [Puppeteer][1] is an automation framework aimed at developers who need to automate and test the web headlessly.
 Hackium exposes Puppeteer's automation framework to an interactive version of Chromium and extends it with features aimed at web power users.
+Features that Puppeteer will not adopt for compatibility or maintenance reasons may find a home in Hackium.

 Hackium started as Puppeteer scripts and will continue to directly rely on Puppeteer unless both project's focus diverge passed the point of code sharability.